-Prerequisite: One year high school algebra or MATH 090 or qualifying score on accepted placement tests
+Prerequisite: MATH 090 or qualifying scores on accepted placement

-This course presents an introduction to materials of industry, including iron and steel, nonferrous metals, plastics and ceramics, from the standpoint of properties and applications.
-Major topics include material classification, mechanical and physical properties, metallurgy and heat treating.
-Laboratory experience will be gained in mechanical testing, microscopy, heat treating and materials identification.
+This course presents an introduction to materials used in industry, including iron, steel and nonferrous metals, from the standpoint of their properties and applications.
+Major topics will include material classification, determination of mechanical and physical properties, metallurgy and heat treatment.
+Laboratory experience will be gained in mechanical testing, microscopy, heat treatment and materials identification.

-121 Nuclear Plant Materials 3 Credit Hours 4 Billable Contact Hours
+121 Nuclear Plant Materials